-in a technical program at CCCTA requires that students participate in specific ta initialing each item below, I, asks as mandated by WV Simulated Work acknowledge that I have read this (print your name) applicatio n packet and agree to comply with the following requirements: Punch in/out daily on a time clock (initial) Wear a work uniform as required by program (initial) Arrive on time and ready for work when my shift begins (initial) Participate in random workplace drug testing (initial) Complete all safety and other training as required (initial) Maintain good attendance in the simulated workplace (initial) Maintain good attendance in the simulated workplace Understand that these courses only offered once each year, and sequencing for or the courses varies (initial) depending on the needs and requirements of each CTE program.
+Enrolling each item n a technical program at CCCTA requires that students participate in specific tasks as mandated by WV Simulated Workplace.
+By initi below, I, acknowledge that I have read this Print Your Name Here application packet and agree to comply with the following requirements: Punch in/out daily on a time clock (initial) Wear a work uniform as required by program (initial) Arrive on time and ready for work when my shift beg ins (initial) Participate in random workplace drug testing (initial) rancipate in random workpace drog testing () Complete all safety and other training as required (initial) Maintain good attendance in the simulated workplace (initial) Understand that these courses only offered once each year, and sequencing for the courses varies (initial) depending on the needs and requirements of each CTE program.
+Create and complete a CTE Portfolio and Career Technical Performance Assessment (initial) Create and complete a CTLT ordeno and Cated Technical Ferformance Tissessment Student Signature Date Parent SignatureDate